Database, Tables, Views, and Indexes

 Example

-To rename an existing database called oracle to ocient:
+Rename an existing database named oracle to ocient.

-ALTER DATABASE SET SSO CONNECTION configures the database to authenticate using an external SSO provider.
+ALTER DATABASE SET SSO INTEGRATION configures the database to authenticate using an external SSO provider.
+This SSO integration is the default for connections unless you use a connectivity pool or specify a different provider.

-To set or alter a connection, you must be a system-level user or a database administrator and be connected to the database.
+To set a connection, you must be a system-level user or a database administrator and have an open connection to the database.

-See Configuring the Ocient Database for more information on configuring SSO protocols.
+See Configuring the Ocient Database for details about configuring SSO protocols.

 Parameter | Type | Description |